-Deborah Ruggiero (D) has served the residents of Jamestown and Middletown in District 74 since first being elected in November 2008.
-She is a member of the House Committee on Special Legislation.
+Representative Deborah Ruggiero (D) has served the residents of Jamestown and Middletown in District 74 since first being elected in November 2008.
+She is the chair of the House Innovation, Internet and Technology Committee and is a member of the House Finance Committee and the House Special Legislation Committee.

 Representative Ruggiero has championed legislation assisting the agricultural and seafood communities, improving home care patient rights, expanding renewable energy opportunities and supporting economic development at Rhode Island’s ports.
 She co-chaired the Joint Port Facilities Study Commission, which developed several recommendations to help the state’s economy.

 As chairperson of the Small Business Renewable Energy Commission, she helped enact several comprehensive renewable energy laws to help reduce dependency on fossil fuels.
 She has been a leader in sponsoring numerous renewable energy laws, including several encouraging distributed generation, that promote good economic and environmental policy.
 She sponsored the legislation creating the Renewable Energy Growth Program, as well as subsequent bills extending and expanding the successful program to spur development of small-scale renewable energy projects.
 In 2019, she sponsored a new law to encourage Rhode Island businesses to adopt stronger environmental standards on sustainability.